Dog Company

 Christopher Ryan Grant

-Sobre este áudio
+Sobre este título

-The army does not want you to listen to this book.
+The Army does not want you to read this book.
 It does not want to advertise its detention system that coddles enemy fighters while putting American soldiers at risk.
-It does not want to reveal the new lawyered-up Pentagon war ethic that prosecutes US soldiers and marines while setting free spies who kill Americans.
+It does not want to reveal the new lawyered-up Pentagon war ethic that prosecutes U.S. soldiers and Marines while setting free spies who kill Americans.

 This very system ambushed Captain Roger Hill and his men.

 Hill, a West Point grad and decorated combat veteran, was a rising young officer who had always followed the letter of the military law.
-In 2007 Hill got his dream job: infantry commander in the storied 101st Airborne.
+In 2007, Hill got his dream job: infantry commander in the storied 101st Airborne.
 His new unit, Dog Company, 1-506th, had just returned stateside from the hell of Ramadi.
 The men were brilliant in combat but unpolished at home, where paperwork and inspections filled their days.

-With tough love, Hill and his first sergeant, an old-school former drill instructor named Tommy Scott, turned the company into the top performers in the battalion.
+With tough love, Hill and his First Sergeant, an old-school former drill instructor named Tommy Scott, turned the company into the top performers in the battalion.

+Hill and Scott then led Dog Company into combat in Afghanistan, where a third of their men became battlefield casualties after just six months.
+Meanwhile, Hill found himself at war with his own battalion commander, a charismatic but difficult man who threatened to relieve Hill at every turn.
 After two of his men died on a routine patrol, Hill and a counterintelligence team busted a dozen enemy infiltrators on their base in the violent province of Wardak.
-Abandoned by his high command, Hill suddenly faced an excruciating choice: follow army rules the way he always had, or damn the rules to his own destruction and protect the men he'd grown to love.
+Abandoned by his high command, Hill suddenly faced an excruciating choice: follow Army rules the way he always had, or damn the rules to his own destruction and protect the men he'd grown to love.